evijit/material-chess-android/README.md

 Check [Contributing Guidelines](CONTRIBUTING.md) on how to get started if you wish to contribute.

 Kindly send me pull requests and/or shoot a message at avijitg22@gmail.com if you are in or have improvements!
 Thank you.

+#KWoC 2016

+*Chesstastic* is participating in Kharagpur Winter of Code 2016.
+Please join this [Facebook Group](https://www.facebook.com/groups/1125067874207040/?fref=nf) to ask questions and discuss.

 #Screenshots: